For current info please visit detroitmi.gov

 Needs assessment establishes priorities

-Launched in June 2019, the five-year, $500 million DWSD Capital Improvement Program (CIP) begins to address the need to improve water and sewer systems’ reliability.
+Launched in June 2019, the five-year, $500 million DWSD Capital Improvement Program (CIP) addressed the need to improve water and sewer systems’ reliability.
 Previously the department solely used the frequency of water main breaks and water-in-basement complaints to drive the strategy.
 This led to projects being done across the city without a cohesive plan for a neighborhood.
 Now, DWSD assesses the condition of the water and sewer infrastructure and develops a plan for rehabilitating those systems, which takes into account other public or private investments to a neighborhood.
 Factors such as the probability of a failure (e.g., breaks, sinkholes, etc.), as well as the consequence of failure (e.g., near a school or hospital, the risk is higher) are also included to prioritize the capital work strategy.